yuanlanda/lt2316-h20-aa2/README.md

 ## Notes on Part 3.

-*fill in notes and documen
+*fill in notes and documentation for part 3 as mentioned in the assignment description*

 ## Notes on Part 4.

-*fill in notes and documen
+*fill in notes and documentation for part 4 as mentioned in the assignment description*

 ## Notes on Part 5.

-*fill in notes and documen
+*fill in notes and documentation for part 5 as mentioned in the assignment description*

 ## Notes on Part Bonus.